JB060/project4/README.md

 4. Push the project to Heroku with `git push heroku main`.
 5. Set environment variables and configure the database on Heroku.
 6. Run `heroku run python manage.py migrate` to set up the database.

 ---

+## Bugs

+The project does not deploy to Heroku for unknown reasons.
+I will attach a screenshot of the error screen for further debugging and reference.

+---